What to bring

 If you have witnesses who will be testifying over the phone, bring their telephone numbers and a phone card if it will be a long distance call.

-If you have children who are included in your claim, you must bring them to your hearing as the Board member will need to identify them.
+If you have children are included in your claim and they are 12 years of age or older, you must bring them to your hearing as the Board member will need to identify them.
 If your children are under 18 years old, they will be asked to leave the hearing room before any evidence is heard.
-If they are too young to be left on their own, plan to have someone there who can look after them in the waiting room or go home with them after the Board member has identified them.

 Because there is no way to know exactly when the hearing will begin or how long it will take, bring with you any medicines you need to take during the day.
 You may also want to bring a snack or a meal.
 And it is a good idea to bring a bottle of water.
 Dress neatly and comfortably.
 Be prepared to spend the whole day at the Immigration and Refugee Board (IRB), although most hearings only take half a day.